-History is full of fringe investments that occasionally make the news following a rapid, and oftentimes inexplicable and indefensible, price increase.
-Bitcoin is only the latest, leaving even casual investors asking “what is it, and should I be buying some?”
+History is full of fringe investments that occasionally make the news following a rapid, often inexplicable, and indefensible price increase.
+Bitcoin is only the latest, leaving even casual investors asking, “what is it, and should I be buying some?”

 Bitcoin has become the most well-known among the first digital currencies produced.
 Developers introduced thousands of others, some as a joke, many of which have since died.
-The market value of cryptocurrencies is growing and is currently estimated at $200 – $300 billion, depending on how Bitcoin trades from day to day, compared to the trillions represented by other currencies.
-Bitcoin remains the biggest cryptocurrency, but its lead has been eroded by technological improvements of other competitors.
-That is one problem with trying to back the right digital currency, there is no barrier to entry for the competition.
+Following recent market declines, the market value of cryptocurrencies is just over $1 trillion, depending on how Bitcoin trades from day to day, compared to the multiple trillions represented by other currencies.
+Bitcoin remains the most significant cryptocurrency, but technological improvements of other competitors have eroded its lead.
+One problem with trying to back the correct digital currency; there is no barrier to entry for the competition.
 All it takes is a computer and some skills to improve.
 If that doesn’t work, try again.

 People don’t want investments or debts denominated in a currency where price swings are that dramatic, though speculators might.
 If I purchase one Bitcoin now for $20,000 and it doubles to $40,000, I may feel good for a moment.
-But if the value of my Bitcoin drops to $5,000 instead, the items I wish to purchase with that currency now cost a whole lot more.
+But if my Bitcoin drops to $5,000 instead, my purchases with that currency now cost substantially more.

 Processing speed is another drawback.
-To protect the security of the blockchain technology that makes digital currency so secure, the processing is slow.
-As a result, there are practical limits on the number of daily transactions which can cause even simple transactions to take days.
-The blockchain network processes about seven transactions per second.
+The processing is slow to protect the security of the blockchain technology that makes digital currency so secure.
+As a result, there are practical limits on the number of daily transactions, causing even simple transactions to take days.
+Blockchain networks process about seven transactions per second.
 As users increase, so too will wait times.
-By comparison, one large credit card company processes close to 150 million transactions per day, or about 1,700 per second, with more capacity available.
+One large credit card company processes close to 150 million transactions per day, or about 1,700 per second, with more capacity available.
 The slow processing speed of digital currency transactions is a significant roadblock to scalability.
 And Bitcoin is slower than others.

 Transaction fees were not part of the original system.
-As Bitcoin has grown over the last decade, users must wait longer for their transactions to be added to the blockchain.
-Transaction fees were introduced as an incentive mechanism to allow users to move to the head of the line.
+As Bitcoin has grown over the last decade, users must wait longer to add their transactions to the blockchain.
+Transaction fees arose as an incentive mechanism to allow users to move to the head of the line.
 While this may benefit a lucky few, it does nothing to address the problem of processing speed and the massive amount of power required for blockchain transactions generally.
-Furthermore, while the fees may help prioritize some deals over others, the costs alone could make most transactions impractical.
+Furthermore, while the fees may help prioritize some deals, the costs alone could make most transactions impractical.

 Because of these drawbacks, very few owners of Bitcoin use it as currency.
-Rather, they are using them to speculate that the price of a non-income producing asset will continue to rise.
+Instead, they are holding them in the belief that the price of a non-income producing asset will continue to rise.
 They are speculating, not investing.
 They may also use them to shield transactions from others, such as authorities or regulators.
 But recent arrest announcements based on the ability to track cryptocurrency payments are quickly discounting that belief.

-There are fewer doubts about whether digital currencies will play a larger role in economic activity, it is a question of when.
+There are fewer doubts about whether digital currencies will play a growing role in economic activity.
+It is a question of when.
 Even central banks are paying attention.
-According to a survey by the Bank for International Settlements, 10% of all central banks expect to issue their own digital currencies within the next three years.
+According to the Bank for International Settlements survey, 10% of all central banks expect to issue digital currencies within the next three years.
 Even the Federal Reserve is studying the idea.

 Bitcoin may eventually gain traction in ways that match its original vision of creating a global currency, independent of interference by banks or government.
-For now, however, Bitcoin is less a currency than simply an asset whose price has been bid up again.
+For now, however, Bitcoin is less a currency than simply an asset whose price fluctuates wildly.
 And a rather unreliable asset that produces no income.
 If you insist on buying Bitcoin or any other digital currency, do so with money you can afford to lose, and know that its value could disappear as easily as the bits and bytes that support its creation.